-Creative expression has always been integral to expressing identity in the Balkans.
+Creative expression has always been integral to defining identity in the Western Balkans.
 Invading and prevailing cultures played tug-of-war over buildings that even today show the layers of who was here.
-Similarly, music not only expresses traditions and cultures but also has been used to garner support for political ideology or to rally resistance against it.
-Visual arts reflect and record history, and live and breathe triumphantly today after having survived past oppression.
+Similarly, music not only expresses traditions and cultures but has also been used to garner support for political ideology or to rally resistance against it.
+Visual arts reflect and record history, and artists are generally highly regarded and respected within their home communities.

 The region’s architecture is a three-dimensional record of previous societies.
 Buildings have been erected, redesigned, demolished and resurrected throughout history, making for a rich collage of stylistic contrasts.

-The Roman amphitheatre at Pula in Croatia is one of the best preserved in the world, while the Euphrasian Basilica at Poreč earned a World Heritage listing for its preservation of Byzantine and classical elements dating back to the 4th century.
-The Croatian and Montenegrin coasts are strongly Venetian-influenced, while Slovenia’s architecture shows links with Austria.
-Serbia’s Vojvodina region has Hungarian-influenced elements, particularly in the art nouveau buildings in Novi Sad and Subotica.
-The Turkish influence in mosques, madrassas (colleges for learning the Koran), hamams (public baths) and domestic architecture spreads from Macedonia to Albania, Serbia and BiH.
-Berat in Albania has a particularly fine set of Ottoman-era neighbourhoods, and Sarajevo and Mostar in BiH have a delightful mix of Ottoman-style structures, Orthodox churches and Habsburg-era public buildings.
-Baroque and Gothic architecture mostly appears in Slovenia and Croatia, which also have a strong legacy of Romanesque architecture, continuing long after this style had been supplanted by Gothic design in other parts of Europe.
+The Roman amphitheatre at Pula in Croatia is one of the best preserved in the world, while the Euphrasian Basilica at Poreč gained a World Heritage listing for its 6th-century Byzantine mosaics.
+Romanesque, Gothic, Renaissance and baroque architecture appears mostly in Slovenia and Croatia.
+The Slovenian, Croatian and Montenegrin coasts are strongly Venetian-influenced, while inland Slovenia’s architecture shows links with Austria.
+Serbia’s Vojvodina region has Hungarian-influenced elements, particularly in the art-nouveau buildings in Subotica.
+The Turkish influence in mosques, madrasas (colleges for learning the Koran), hamams (public baths) and domestic architecture stretches from Macedonia to Bosnia.
+Berat in Albania has a particularly fine set of Ottoman-era houses, and Sarajevo and Mostar have an eclectic mix of Ottoman structures, Orthodox churches and Habsburg-era public buildings.

 Builders were brought from Turkey to erect authentic structures, so what remains of the Ottoman era is fascinating for the contrast it lends to other styles.
-Much character has been lost in rebellious assertions of independence from the Ottomans, but interestingly, many Turkish styles left an imprint in post-Ottoman design.
 The Turkish konak is a distinct style of residence throughout the region, generally white with timber framings.
 The 2nd floor, often balanced on beams, protrudes over the ground floor.
 These doksat (overhanging windowed rooms) would jut over the street so as not to appropriate too much space on it but still afford the people inside a view of its goings-on.
-Interiors of such residencies were adapted to the lifestyles that played out in them; most of the living rooms were on the 1st floor, often adorned with peškum (carved hexagonal coffee tables) and sećija (benches along the wall), often draped with ćilim (hand-woven carpets).
+Interiors of such residencies were adapted to the lifestyles that played out in them; most of the living rooms were on the 1st floor, often adorned with peškum (carved hexagonal coffee tables) and sećija (benches along the wall), and draped with ćilim (hand-woven carpets).
 Windows were shuttered so sequestered women inside could enjoy the views without being seen.
 Many such houses now serve as museums.
 The classical Ottoman mosque features a large cubed prayer area with a dome on top.
 Minarets on Ottoman mosques in this region are often taller and slimmer than their Arab counterparts.
 Inside, the mihrab (prayer niche) faces Mecca, and the pulpits are often carved from wood.

-Tragically, the region’s architectural heritage has been caught in the crossfire of its conflicts over the years; hundreds of mosques, churches and monasteries have been vandalised or destroyed.
-The most recent such spate occurred in Kosovo and Serbia as a result of Kosovo’s independence declaration in February 2008; Serbian Orthodox sites in Kosovo continue to be guarded.
+Tragically, the Western Balkans' architectural heritage has been caught in the crossfire of its conflicts over the years; hundreds of mosques, churches and monasteries have been vandalised or destroyed.
+The most recent such spate of attacks occurred in Kosovo and Serbia as a result of Kosovo’s independence declaration in 2008; Serbian Orthodox sites in Kosovo continue to be guarded.

-On the brighter side, there has been increased effort to restore key buildings destroyed or damaged during the wars.
+On the brighter side, there has been increased effort to rebuild and restore key buildings destroyed or damaged during the wars.
 In Dubrovnik, for instance, dozens of buildings that were attacked from land and sea have been rebuilt.
-Several brave locals risked their lives during the bombardment to replace roof tiles, and similar courage was shown elsewhere in the region; the people of Sarajevo went to untold effort to protect sacred artefacts.
-The most iconic structure in the Balkans to have been resurrected after its destruction during the war is BiH’s Old Bridge in Mostar, which was painstakingly rebuilt in 2004 using 16th-century engineering techniques.
-The meticulous reconstruction of the 16th-century Ferhadija mosque in Banja Luka, completely destroyed in 1993, was also finally finished in 2016.
+The most iconic structure in the Balkans to have been resurrected after its destruction during the war is the Stari Most (Old Bridge) in Mostar, which was painstakingly rebuilt in 2004 using 16th-century engineering techniques.
+The meticulous reconstruction of the 16th-century Ferhadija mosque in Banja Luka, completely destroyed in 1993, was finally finished in 2016.